brandaogbs/brandaogbs.github.io/_pages/about.md

   > Moro em Londrina, no sul do Brasil, sou apaixonado por aprender novas tecnologias, um amante da vida simples e da cultura *maker*.
 Além disso, adoro [músicas](https://open.spotify.com/user/brandaogbs?si=YgXA46t-R36nsn60217roQ) e não recuso um `cafézinho` e uma [boa conversa](https://www.instagram.com/brandaogbs1/).

 <!--
-  > Hello, my name is Guilherme, i'm formed Computer Technician at [UTFPR (2013)](http://portal.utfpr.edu.br/), *B.S.
+  > Hello, my name is Guilherme, i'm Computer Technician from [UTFPR (2013)](http://portal.utfpr.edu.br/), *B.S.
 Electrical Enginner* at [UEL (2018)](http://portal.uel.br/home/) and now i'm getting the *M.S.
 Electronic Enginner* at UEL (2020).

   > Nowdays i'm working with embedded systems and software developing with special interesting on topics of machine learning and computer vision for self-driving cars.
 Also i was trying solve problems at IO where i develop some solutions for embedded applications and eletronic instrumentation for real world.

   >  I'm living in Londrina - Brazil and i in love with learning new technologies, i'm good lover of the simple life style and the maker culture.
-Also, i love a lot of song and i could not refuse a coffee and a good conversation.
+Also, i enjoy create a lot of playlists and never refuse coffee and a good conversation.

 -->